lcmonteiro/tool-mergex/README.md

 ### git attributes

-Configure the file patterns that you want to use mergex as a merger tool in the `.gitattributes` file:
+Configure the file patterns that you want to use mergex as a merger tool in the `.gitattributes` or `.git/info/attributes` file:

 ```
-*.arxml merge=mergex
+*.arxml merge=mergex-arxml
-*.xdm   merge=mergex
+*.xdm   merge=mergex-xdm
 ```